Bachelor of Sport and Exercise Science

 The Bachelor of Sport and Exercise Science gives students the required knowledge, skills and attitudes to practise as professionals in the field of exercise and sports science.
 The degree equips graduates for diverse employment opportunities across a range of sport and health-related areas.

 The course enables students to focus their study through the choice of specialised majors to meet their career aspirations and areas of interest.
 Field experience is a feature of the course and provides the opportunity for students to apply theory and knowledge in practical industry settings.
 This enables students to develop a professional approach to their training and career education.

+Graduates are also well placed to pursue employment in sport administration, sport marketing, sport promotion and sport sponsorship.
 Some graduates also choose to pursue further study at postgraduate level to become an allied health professional in areas such as clinical exercise physiology, physiotherapy, occupational therapy, nutrition/dietetics or to become a PDHPE teacher.

 Graduates of the Bachelor of Sport and Exercise Science may undertake further postgraduate study at SCU to gain registration as an Accredited Exercise Physiologist (AEP).